-In instances where a project requires a fully customized appliance, larger companies often offer a full suite of OEM/ODM services including:
+In instances where a project requires a fully customized appliance, OnLogic offers a full suite of OEM/ODM services including:

 Beyond the Initial Purchase

-OEM/ODM services may also extend well beyond the initial purchase, with the manufacturer offering additional vendor interaction, logistics oversight and component end of life support.
+OEM/ODM services may also extend well beyond the initial purchase, with the manufacturer offering additional vendor interaction, logistics oversight, technical support and component end of life support.
 Cultivating this ongoing relationship also helps to ensure that if products need to be redesigned to adapt to a changing marketplace, both the reseller and the hardware manufacturer are in a position to react quickly.

 Designed To Be Redesigned: Modularity in OEM Solutions

 While some companies offer designed-to-order services that can take months or even years to deliver a product to market, here at OnLogic we provide a range of OEM/ODM services designed to provide a cost effective and production-efficient solution to clients interested in making our systems part of their own branded lineup.
-Our program can take an off-the-shelf system and turn it into branded custom hardware in only 90 days.
-For more information about how we can help your business turn your hardware vision into a reality, visit //www.onlogic.com/services.
+Our program can take an off-the-shelf system and turn it into branded custom hardware that is customer ready out of the box in only 90 days.
+For more information about how we can help your business turn your hardware vision into a reality, visit or www.onlogic.com/services.

 Note: This blog was originally posted on May 22, 2014.
 It was updated for content on August 2, 2020.